New advances in Enhanced Biological Phosphorus Removal (EBPR) Modelling

 This webinar discusses two common challenges in the application of modelling and integrated assessment.

 The 1st topic of this webinar “Overcoming data issues in process modelling” discusses the challenges related to recognizing and obtaining good quality data.
 In fact, modellers spend a significant part of their time on data screening and collecting additional measurements instead of developing new models and providing solutions for process optimisation.
-Specific attention will be paid to typical fault patterns and the selection of proper tools for their detection.
+Specific attention was paid to typical fault patterns and the selection of proper tools for their detection.

 - Kris Villez (Eawag, Switzerland)